harnekrckr/sql-docs/docs/t-sql/data-types/ntext-text-and-image-transact-sql.md

 Variable-length Unicode data with a maximum string length of 2^30 - 1 (1,073,741,823) bytes.
 Storage size, in bytes, is two times the string length that is entered.
 The ISO synonym for **ntext** is **national text**.

 **text**
-Variable-length non-Unicode data in the code page of the server and with a maximum string length of 2^31-1 (2,147,483,647).
+Variable-length non-Unicode data in the code page of the server and with a maximum string length of 2^31-1 (2,147,483,647) bytes.
 When the server code page uses double-byte characters, the storage is still 2,147,483,647 bytes.
 Depending on the character string, the storage size may be less than 2,147,483,647 bytes.

 **image**
 Variable-length binary data from 0 through 2^31-1 (2,147,483,647) bytes.